tsuACM/truman_acm_website/_pages/gamejam.markdown

 * Teams have a maximum size of 3.

 * Teams can write their games in any language, but [p5.js][P5] is recommended for beginners.
+Dr. Kafi's helpful crash course on its use can be found [here][P5P].

 * Teams may not use any code written before the start of the game jam.
 They may use publicly available assets such as images as long as they are copyright-free.